oOFraulexOo/SCP-IoT/Exercise_03/Exercise_03.md

 1. If you have Chrome and/or Postman open, please close all windows before proceeding.
 Then open a new Chrome browser and navigate to <chrome://apps> and Click on **Postman**
 	![](images/046.png)

 1. You will be prompted to download a desktop client of Postman.
-Just click on the X on the top right hand side of the pop up box. **DO NOT DOWNLOAD THE LATEST VERSION**.
+Just click on the X on the top right hand side of the pop up box. **DO NOT DOWNLOAD THE NATIVE APP / LATEST VERSION**.
 	![](images/046a.png)

 1. Choose **POST** as new request type and enter as URL the line